shwetharaghu/google/README.md

-im sufferuning too much when i was doing engineering and even mtech today bash was not collect mine documents im getting hurt
+im sufferuning too much when i was doing engineering and even mtech today bash was not collect mine documents im getting hurt my father is everything for me even my mother is every thing for me